 How to tie the Carrick Bend Knot.
-An excellent knot to join two ropes, particularly large diameter ropes and hawsers.
+The Carrick Bend is an excellent knot to join two ropes, particularly large diameter ropes and hawsers.
 It draws up tight under load and although it may lose its symmetrical shape, remains secure.
 The tag ends may be seized to the standing lines for added security.

 Scroll to see Animated Carrick Bend Knot below the illustration and tying instructions.